Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd displays the absolute pathname of the current working directory
+ls dispalys the contents of the current working directory